 Quality of Life Issues: Cancer Treatment in the Companion Animal

 Because we cannot ask our pets how they feel, we have to rely on their behavior and from this infer quality of life.
 Measurements of quality of life have been developed by veterinary oncologists.
-For example, the Animal Medical Center in New York City developed a "Performance Scale" that allows both the pet's family and the veterinarian to assess overall quality of life.
-It considers 5 factors that affect an animal's ability to carry on its normal activities.They are:
+For example, Dr. Alice Villalobos , a veterinary oncologist, developed a quality of life scale that can be used with the pet owner or veterinarian.
+This scale is remembered as the “HHHHHMM” scale.
+This stands for:

 Not only is this assessment a good indicator of how your pet feels overall, it also provides useful medical information.
 In general, animals that score high (i.e., have close to normal behaviors) tend to tolerate treatments well and do better overall than animals who score lower on the scale.

-There often comes a point in the treatment of our veterinary cancer patients when we have exhausted all reasonable treatment options, and there is a low probability for quality of life in the future.
-We must remember that just because a treatment is technically possible does not mean that it is the best thing for our patient.
+There comes a point in the treatment of our veterinary cancer patients when we have exhausted all reasonable treatment options, and there is a low probability for quality of life in the future.
+It is important to remember that just because a treatment is technically possible that does not mean that it is the best thing for our pet.
 We are then faced with euthanasia as the last treatment option.
-Just as we have intervened in the pets life by providing aggressive medical care in an effort to improve and prolong quality of life, we intervene when these methods are no longer effective so that we do not prolong needless suffering.
+Just as we have intervened in the pet’s life by providing aggressive medical care in an effort to improve and prolong quality of life, we intervene when these methods are no longer effective so that we do not prolong needless suffering.
 Euthanasia (“putting the animal to sleep”) is available in veterinary care, but should not be taken likely.
 It is important to talk with your veterinarian and, if available, a veterinary social worker, about euthanasia before a crisis occurs.